chibasky/hll/pages/Update 11, Outflank.md

 	- [Fixed] Multiple assets with incorrect or misaligned bullet collision
 	- [Fixed] Multiple assets with incorrect bullet PFX/SFX
 	- [Fixed] Tessellation issue present on the muddy terrain throughout the map when the player is using [[ADS]]
-	- [Fixed] Player appears to be floating when viewed from third person view, when a player is prone inside a specific trench
+	- [Fixed] Player appears to be floating when viewed from third person view, when a player is prone inside a specific [[Trench]]
 	- [Fixed] Navigating far enough in the [[Water]] with a vehicle/character, the user can reach a "kill volume" which instantly kills and destroys the [[Vehicle]] /user
 - [[Foy]]
 	- [Fixed] Multiple assets floating/misaligned